Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/introduction.md

 If you encounter issues not covered in the [Troubleshooting Guide](Troubleshooting.md), please:
 1. Check the [GitHub Issues](https://github.com/Pan-Canadian-Genome-Library/molecular-data-submission-workflow/issues) for existing solutions
-2. Create a new issue with detailed error messages and system information
+2. Create a new issue with detailed error messages, system information, and batch receipts when available
 3. Contact the PCGL administrator by Email: helpdesk@genomelibrary.ca